-ON THIS PAGE: You will find information about how many people learn they have astrocytoma each year and some general survival information.
+ON THIS PAGE: You will find information about how many children are diagnosed with astrocytoma each year and some general survival information.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 Approximately 4,000 CNS tumors are diagnosed each year in children under the age of 20, and about 35% childhood brain tumors are astrocytomas.

-Children with noninfiltrating astrocytoma (a tumor that is unlikely to spread) generally have a higher five-year survival rate, which is the percentage of people who survive at least five years after the tumor is detected, excluding those who die from other diseases.
+Children with a type of astrocytoma that is unlikely to spread, called noninfiltrating astrocytoma, generally have a higher five-year survival rate, which is the percentage of people who survive at least five years after the tumor is found.
 The five-year survival rate for children with low-grade astrocytoma is about 85%.
 For children with high-grade astrocytoma, the five-year survival rate is about 20%.
 There are additional factors that affect survival rates, including how much of the tumor can be removed during surgery.

-Survival statistics should be interpreted with caution.
-These estimates are based on data from thousands of children with of this type of tumor, but the actual risk for a particular individual may differ.
+Cancer survival statistics should be interpreted with caution.
+These estimates are based on data from thousands of children with of this type of tumor, so the actual risk for a particular individual may be different.
 It is not possible to tell a person how long he or she will live with astrocytoma.
 Because the survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of this tumor.
 Learn more about understanding statistics .

 Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts and Figures 2015, and the ACS website.